cloudflared in Azure

 cloudflared.
 This deployment guide does not take into account routing beyond basic security groups and default VPCs.

-- into your Cloudflare Zero Trust account.
+- Enroll an end-user device into your Cloudflare Zero Trust account.

 Create your environment